hammerheim-game/hammerheim-rules/3-warbands/blood-dragon-knights.md

 No Pain: In combat treat “Stunned” results as “Knocked Down”
-Slow: Grave Guards are very slow when walking in their rusty armors.
+Slow: Grave Guards are very slow when walking in their rusty armours.
 They may not run, although they are allowed to charge normally.
 No Brain: Grave Guards are nothing more than a pile of bones and rusty metal.
 They never can learn from mistakes